a2stuff/a2d/tests/README.md

 * `DISKARGS` - disk configuration, e.g. `"-hard1 a2d.hdv"`
   * NOTE: This is parsed as space-delimited pairs and the second argument is copied to a temp directory so that the original disk images are not modified
 * `RESOLUTION` - defaults to `"560x384"`; for IIgs should be set to `"704x462"`
+* `WAITFORDESKTOP` - defaults to `true`, set to `false` for the rare tests that shouldn't wait for DeskTop to be ready before starting the script
+* `CHECKAUXMEMORY` - defaults to `true`, set to `false` for the rare tests that run on an Apple IIe without an 80 column card

 These variables can be used: